 I am a PhD student at NYU's Department of Politics.
 I study the domestic political economy of international trade with an emphasis on American politics.
-My job market paper ("Free Trade and American Politics: How Policy Preferences Response to Trade Shocks") merges geocoded public opinion data with Trade Adjustment Assistance (TAA) records to demonstrate a robust causal link between trade-related layoffs and negative views of trade at the local level.
+My job market paper ("What You See Out Your Back Door: How Policy Preferences Respond to Local Trade Shocks") merges geocoded public opinion data with Trade Adjustment Assistance (TAA) records to demonstrate a robust causal link between trade-related layoffs and negative views of trade at the local level.
 I find that trade policy preferences are packaged with negative views of immigration and globalization but are unrelated to other ideological issues, suggesting a nativist response to local economic shocks.
 Related working papers connect trade-related layoffs to roll-call votes in Congress as well as floor speeches on trade in the US House of Representatives.

-I am prepared to teach courses at the graduate and undergraduate levels in American politics, International Political Economy, and political methodology.
+I am prepared to teach courses at the graduate and undergraduate levels in American politics, International Political Economy, and quantitative methods.